CultivateHQ/cultivateHQ.com/source/posts/2015-11-04-phoenix-elm-8.md

     cd ../..
     ```

-3. Now that we're using the new StartApp we need to make a few changes to our existing code.
-We'll make these changes first and then talk about why we're making them afterwards.
+3. Now that we're using the new StartApp our initializer needs to return more than just the initial Model.
+It needs to return a tuple with the initial Model and an `Effects Action`.
+An `Effects Action` can be thought of as a way to send an Effect that will result in an Action.
+As we have no Action to send at this point we use a null Effect (supplied by `Effects.none`).

     Change the `init` function to the following: